 "Cancer is life-changing.
 How strong a person feels in spirit, mind and body directly impacts how he or she lives through and beyond treatment," said YMCA Executive Director Bill Soper.
 "At the Y, we work to give all people the opportunity to meet their health and wellness goals and are delighted to collaborate with LIVESTRONG Foundation to offer those who have been diagnosed with cancer the support they need to build both emotional and physical strength."

-For more information about the local LIVESTRONG at the YMCA Program, contact Program Coordinator Denise Malone at firstname.lastname@example.org or
+For more information about the local LIVESTRONG at the YMCA Program, contact Cancer Survivorship Coordinator Denise Malone at firstname.lastname@example.org or

 LIVESTRONG at the YMCA is part of a multi-year collaboration between YMCA of the USA, the national resource office of YMCAs in the U.S., and LIVESTRONG Foundation.
 Launched in 2008, the program is designed to improve the health and day-to-day quality of life for the country's growing population of cancer survivors and their families by bringing customized, research-based health and well-being programs into communities across the country.